No new trial for ex-Virginia Gov. Bob McDonnell

 - Federal prosecutors said they will not retry the former Virginia governor and his wife

-Washington (CNN)Federal prosecutors announced Thursday that they will not retry former Virginia Gov. Bob McDonnell on public corruption charges, and will drop charges against his wife Maureen McDonnell.
+Washington (CNN)Federal prosecutors announced Thursday they won't retry former Virginia Gov. Bob McDonnell or his wife Maureen on public corruption charges.

-McDonnell was convicted on federal corruption charges in 2014 and sentenced to two years in prison.
-He remained free pending appeal, and this spring, the Supreme Court this year unanimously threw out his conviction.
+McDonnell, once a rising star in Republican circles, was convicted on federal corruption charges in 2014 and sentenced to two years in prison.
+He remained free pending appeal, and this spring, the Supreme Court unanimously threw out his conviction, although the justices left open the possibility of a retrial.

 In a motion filed with a federal appeals court, US Attorney Dana Boente said the United States planned to file a "motion to dismiss the indictment."

+"Today is a great day in which my family and I rejoice.
+More than 3 1/2 years after learning of an investigation, the final day of vindication has arrived," McDonnell said in a statement.
+"Throughout this ordeal I have strongly proclaimed my innocence.
+I would never do, nor consider doing, anything that would violate the trust of the citizens of Virginia I served during 22 years in state elected office.
+These wrongful convictions were based on a false narrative and incorrect law."

 McDonnell's case centered around the question of what constitutes the scope of an "official action" under federal corruption law.
-He received gifts, money and loans from Jonnie R. Williams, the CEO of a Virginia-based company, in exchange for official acts seen as favorable to Williams and his business.
+He received gifts, money and loans from Jonnie R. Williams, the CEO of a Virginia-based company, the government said, in exchange for official acts seen as favorable to Williams and his business.

+But his lawyers responded that his actions were limited to routine political courtesies and he never put his thumb on the scale by exercising government power on William's behalf.

-But writing for the Supreme Court, Chief Justice John Roberts set a clear definition of the term and how it can be used in corruption convictions.
+Writing for the Supreme Court, Chief Justice John Roberts set a clear definition of the term "official action" and how it can be used in corruption convictions.

 "In sum, an 'official act' is a decision or action on a 'question, matter, cause, suit, proceeding or controversy," Roberts wrote.
 "Setting up a meeting, talking to another official, or organizing an event (or agreeing to do so) -- without more -- does not fit that definition of an official act."